-This guide helps researchers locate Willowbrook State School primary source materials, particularly archival collections and New York State publications.
+This guide helps researchers locate Willowbrook State School archival collections.

 Hal Kennedy, Esq.

 75 cubic feet

 Archives & Special Collections.
 Brooklyn College Library/CUNY.